monik1422/sre-platform/README.md

 # SRE Platform — local, production-grade, GitOps-driven

-A full cloud-native platform stack proved out **locally on k3s**, wired exactly the way it would run in production; the only difference is k3s instead of EKS.
+A full cloud-native platform stack proved out **locally on k3s**, wired exactly the way it would run in production; the only difference is that k3s is used instead of EKS.
-Everything is GitOps-managed by Argo CD, fully observable (LGTM), and topped with an **AI SRE agent** that queries the observability stack and produces a structured root-cause analysis against a simulated failure.
+Everything is GitOps-managed by Argo CD, fully observable (LGTM), and topped with an **AI SRE agent** that queries the observability stack and produces a structured root cause analysis of a simulated failure.

 | Component | What it does |
 |---|---|